How 3D Printing and Additive Manufacturing Are Reshaping Industries

 By consolidating both Smart IoT sensors and data science tools, environmental monitoring can be made easy.
 These tools are capable of reporting with maximum accuracy, the levels of gas emissions produced by engines and facilities.
 Thus, it provides you with reliable information about GHG emissions across all possible channels.

-3. Comprehensive supply chain and fleet management:
+3. Comprehensive supply chain and fleet management

 Another major role of IoT products in sustainable manufacturing includes in fleet and supply chain management.